527 State Street,

 No one has favorited this theater yet

 The Twin Falls Daily News on May 21, 1937 said that a $40,000 fire destroyed the old Wheaton Theatre in Weiser earlier in the day.
 The Bend Oregon Daily Bulletin said in their coverage that the theatre was worth $75,000.
 At the time of the fire the theater, built in 1908, was once the premiere center of entertainment but had been closed for many years.
 Dorothy Yockey Maxwell said in a 2001 memoir in the Weiser Signal American that W.W.
 Wheaton built the $80,000 theater, designed with an Egyptian motif, in 1906.
-It was said to be the finest theater in the state and was once called the Wheaton Opera House.
+It was said to be the finest theater in the state.
 At the time of the fire, Wulff Hardware, located next door, owned the shuttered Wheaton.

 Just login to your account and subscribe to this theater